jpadela1/causal_bias_detection/README.md

 # Causal-Discovery Audit for Algorithmic Bias

-Python/PyCharm reproduction of the paper *"From Correlation to Mechanism: A Causal-Discovery Protocol for Auditing Algorithmic Bias in High-Stakes Decision Systems."* Implements all six causal discovery algorithms, the synthetic loan-approval study, the sensitivity sweep, the COMPAS
+Python/PyCharm accompanies the paper *"From Correlation to Mechanism: A Causal-Discovery Protocol for Auditing Algorithmic Bias in High-Stakes Decision Systems."* Implements all six causal discovery algorithms, the synthetic loan-approval study, the sensitivity sweep, the COMPAS